sys41x4/Give-My-Seat/Institution_Exam_Seating/Generate_Seating_Data/README.md

 c.
 Enter `Room Data Sheet Name`
 	Example : `room_data`

+d.
+Enter `Time Period of Seat Booking`
+	Example : `20.03.2022-20.04.2022`

+e.
+Enter `Do you want to dump generated data to excel ?`
+	Example : `Y` or `N`

+f.
+Enter `Sample Count (Used during Matrix Formation)`
+	The More the sample count,
+	the more will the script use the system resource, and the more perfect will be the seating data (Default: 1)
+	Example : `10`

+g.
+Enter `Want to get the output in terminal ?`
+	Example : `Y` or `N`

 [2] Using Previous JSON Files created using this script

 a.
 Enter `student_data` `JSON` File Location